 PDF download Download Article

-1. The most common Lilith symbol is a black crescent moon atop a cross.
-This symbol is known as Lilith’s Glyph, and it’s the primary symbol associated with Lilith in mythology, spirituality, and astrology.
-The design of the cross is thought to combine Lilith’s role as the first wife of Adam (represented by the cross) with her status as a demoness or dark goddess in modern paganism and mythology (represented by the crescent moon).[1]
+1. This symbol is known as Lilith’s Glyph, says Ferris.[1]
+It’s the primary symbol associated with Lilith in mythology, spirituality, and astrology.
+The design of the cross is thought to combine Lilith’s role as the first wife of Adam (represented by the cross) with her status as a demoness or dark goddess in modern paganism and mythology (represented by the crescent moon).[2]

 • The glyph can be used to represent all of the things that Lilith symbolizes, including rebellion, power, independence, and femininity.